seaside98/SeaGog/README.md

-#SeaGog
+#seaside98 / Unity
-A Unity LEGO game project.
+Several Unity game projects I am currently working on.

-##LEGO Terraria
+##SeaGog
-LEGO Terraria is a 2D side scroller based off of the game Terraria.
+SeaGog is a project I am working on for Goggles99.

 ##Impossible
-Impossible takes the LEGO Terraria one step further, combining Terraria, Minecraft, and Fez into one awesome LEGO game.
+Impossible is a personal project I am working on.

-Both games are in early stages of developement, without functional gameplay.
+Both games are in early stages of development, without functional gameplay.